Biography of father of U.S. oil industry reaches total depth.

 “Bill dug through the history related to Drake as no one has before, and the result is a much more complete picture of the man, his family and his accomplishments,” proclaimed geologist and editor of the Oilfield Journal Kathy J. Flaherty.

-Asked by the publisher for commentary, Bruce Wells of the American Oil & Gas Historical Society (AOGHS) praised Brice’s extensive research, oilfield technical knowledge, and skill at providing an historical context.
+Asked by the publisher for commentary, Bruce Wells of the American Oil & Gas Historical Society (AOGHS), praised Brice’s extensive research, oilfield technical knowledge — and skill at providing historical context.

 Edwin L. Drake launched the U.S. petroleum industry on August 27, 1859.

-The book includes little-known details about Drake, a share holder of the Seneca Oil Company of New Haven, Connecticut, which acquired the Titusville leases of the Pennsylvania Rock Oil Company before the drilling attempt along Oil Creek.
+Brice’s book includes little-known details about Drake, a shareholder of the Seneca Oil Company of New Haven, Connecticut, which acquired the Titusville leases of the Pennsylvania Rock Oil Company before the drilling attempt along Oil Creek.

-“Bill Brice provides the careful research needed to sort out the nonsense and brilliance of the man who established the American petroleum industry,” the AOGHS executive director added.
+“Bill Brice provides the careful research needed to sort out the nonsense and brilliance of the man who established the American petroleum industry,” the founder of AOGHS added.

 A longtime resident of Johnstown, Pennsylvania, geologist Brice was a member of the faculty at the University of Pittsburgh at Johnstown from 1971 through 2005.
-He also was a visiting professor in earth and atmospheric sciences at Cornell University from 1976 to 2002.
+He also was a visiting professor in earth and atmospheric sciences at Cornell University, 1976 to 2002.

 Brice, a past president and longtime advocate of the Petroleum History Institute (PHI), in 2008 was awarded the Distinguished Service Award from the History of Geology Division of the Geological Society of America.